 Step 5: And the rest...

 There’s one more thing you need to do before ending the call.
 We should discuss the next steps and give your prospects a clear CTA, so they know in which direction to move towards.
-You need to round up the conversation and give recommendations.
 Then, thank your prospect for their time and the answers they’ve given to you and schedule your next interaction.

 - What would make this process easier—how can I help?